Dr. Bettye M. Caldwell, Ph.D. Professor of Pediatrics in Child Development and Education

 4) Don’t give young children any toys with small parts such as removable eyes, noses, etc., they are choking hazards.

-5) Inspect all toys for sharp points or edges made from such materials as metal or glass—these toys should not be given to children under eight years of age.
+5) Inspect all toys for sharp points or edges made from such materials as metal or glass—these toys should not be given to children under 8 years of age.
 This includes stuffed animals with wires that could stab, cut or shock if exposed.

 7) Teach older children to keep their toys that may have removable small parts, sharp points or toys ran on electricity out of reach of younger siblings.
 Young children are very curious and may investigate toys that aren’t appropriate for them.